Verseilus/taxi-suggestions-express/README.md

 By using the default docker-compose, the API is exposed on port 5000.

 ### Healthcheck
+Check whether the server is running.
 + **GET @ http://localhost:[port]/healthcheck**
 + responds with 200 OK

 ### Suggestions
+Get vehicle suggestions (with profit) for a given trip.
 + **GET @ http://localhost:[port]/suggestions?passengers=[number_of_passengers]&distance=[trip_length]**
   + *passengers*: integer, min=1, (in persons)
   + *distance*: number, min=1, (in kilometers)